lschierer/RUT/packages/luke/20060123/scandal-in-the-schools.md

 ---

-title: Scandal in the schools
+title: "Scandal in the schools"
 date: 2006-01-23 19:45:34
 tags:
   -  morality-religion